 Waite captained the Yorkshire Academy to Yorkshire League Cup success in 2015, taking four wickets and hitting 41 not out in a win over York.

-The following year, whilst again captaining the Academy, he won the Second XI Player of the Year award, scoring 818 runs and taking 16 wickets from 30 matches across all forms.
+The following year, whilst again captaining the Academy, he scored 818 runs and took 16 wickets from 30 matches across all forms of second XI cricket.

 Waite impressed greatly in those two matches, hitting 19 not out and taking 1-6 from two overs in the former and then taking 3-48 from 10 overs and hitting 38 in the latter.